Killer activation receptor: Killer Activation Receptors vs. Killer Inhibitory Receptors

-Types
+Types of Killer Activation Receptors

-Following the criterion of the structure, KARs are found in three different groups.
-The first group of receptors where KARs are included is called Natural Cytotoxicity Receptors (NCR), and it only includes activation receptors.
-The two other classes are: Natural Killer Group 2 (NKG2), which includes activation and inhibition receptors (in this article, we will only describe NKG2 with an activator role), and some KIRs which, exceptionally, don’t have an inhibitor role.
+Based on their structure there are three different groups of KARS.
+The first group of receptors is called Natural Cytotoxicity Receptors (NCR), which only includes activation receptors.
+The two other classes are: Natural Killer Group 2 (NKG2), which includes activation and inhibition receptors, and some KIRs which do not have an inhibitor role.

-The three receptors which are included in the NCR class are NKp46, NKp44 and NKp30.
+The three receptors that are included in the NCR class are NKp46, NKp44 and NKp30.
 The crystal structure of NKp46, which is representative for all three NCR, has been determined.
-It has two C2-set immunoglobulin domains, and it’s probable that the binding site for its ligand is near the interdomain hinge.
+It has two C2-set immunoglobulin domains, and it's probable that the binding site for its ligand is near the interdomain hinge.

-Two NKG2-class receptors are NKG2D, considered the most important and the better studied NKG2 receptor, and CD94/NKG2C.
-NKG2D, which doesn’t bind to CD94, is a homodimeric lectin-like receptor.
-On the other hand, CD94/NKG2C consists in a complex formed by the CD94 protein, which is a C-type lectin molecule bonded to the NKG2C protein.
+There are two NKG2-class receptors which are NKG2D and CD94/NKG2C.
+NKG2D, which doesn't bind to CD94, is a homodimeric lectin-like receptor.
+CD94/NKG2C consists in a complex formed by the CD94 protein, which is a C-type lectin molecule bound to the NKG2C protein.
 This molecule can bind to five classes of NKG2 (A, B, C, E and H), but the union can trigger an activation or an inhibition response, depending on the NKG2 molecule (CD94/NKG2A, for example, is an inhibitor complex).

-It’s important to mention that most KIRs have an inhibitor function, which has been generalized in this article, but a few KIRs that have an activator role also exist.
-One of these activatory KIRs is KIR2DS1, which has an Ig-like structure, like KIRs in general.
+Most KIRs have an inhibitor function, however, a few KIRs that have an activator role also exist.
+One of these activating KIRs is KIR2DS1, which has an Ig-like structure, like KIRs in general.

 Finally, there is CD16, a low affinity Fc receptor (FcγRIII) which contains N-glycosylation sites; therefore, it is a glycoprotein.

 Killer Activation Receptors are associated with signaling intracellular chains.
 In fact, these intracellular domains determine the opposite functions of activation and inhibitory receptors.
 Activation receptors are associated with an accessory signaling molecule (for instance, CD3ζ) or with an adaptor protein, which can be either DAP10 or DAP12.
 All of these signaling molecules contain immunoreceptor tyrosine-based activated motifs (ITAMs), which are phosphorylated and consequently facilitate signal transduction.

 Each of these receptors has a specific ligand, although some receptors that belong to the same class, such as NCR, recognize similar molecules.

-Physiology

-As we mentioned previously, natural killer cells can discharge their function properly through two types of receptors: Killer Activation Receptor (KAR) and Killer Inhibition Receptors (KIRs).
-Both type of receptors act together to activate or not activate the Natural Killer cell following the opposing-signals model.